 Personal and financial information is currency for criminals online.
-With your stolen identity, a criminal may be able to access your bank account, obtain credit cards or loans in your name and potentially ruin your credit rating.
+With your stolen identity, a criminal may be able to access your bank account or obtain credit cards or loans in your name and potentially ruin your credit rating.

 Tip: Treat your personal information as you would treat your money—protect it and don't leave it lying around for others to take.

 How to protect your privacy and identity online

 You need to be careful with how much personal information you reveal online.
-Sharing your address, telephone number, birthday, and other personal information can mean you are at a greater risk of identity theft, stalking and harassment.
+Sharing your address, phone number, birthday and other personal information can mean you are at a greater risk of identity theft, stalking and harassment.
 This includes information you post on social media.